MicrosoftDocs/Advertising-docs/BingAds/bingads-12/bulk-service/ad-group-product-partition.md

 The amount to bid in the auction.

 **Add:** Required if [Is Excluded](#isexcluded) is *FALSE* and the [Sub Type](#subtype) is *Unit*, and otherwise the bid is not allowed.
 **Update:** Optional.
-If no value is specified on update, this Bing Ads setting is not changed.
+If no value is set for the update, this setting is not changed.
 **Delete:** Read-only

 ## <a name="campaign"></a>Campaign